Publishers: please click here for marketing details: Spiritual Freemasonry series.

 After the Premier Grand Lodge was established in 1717, which later became the Grand Lodge of England, the first three Grand Masters were urged on by a moral imperative to rewrite and expand the existing two degrees of Operative Masons, and then add another, the Third Degree.
 However, their reasons have, until now, remained obscure, for example:

-This book focuses on the First Degree, and will be on Amazon at the end of March 2020.
+This book focuses on the First Degree, and is available on Amazon.

 From the back cover:

 Modern Speculative Freemasonry was born at a Lodge meeting at the Rummer and Grapes Tavern, later moving to the Horn Tavern.
 The first three Grand Masters had changed the existing Operative Mason’s rituals in some way, and the only way to find out what those changes were, was to compare the current ritual to the bits of ritual that exist prior to the establishment of the Premier Grand Lodge in 1717, the event Masonic scholar Albert Pike calls the “Revival.”
 The allure of researching the early days of Freemasonry is that we can learn about the objectives of the first three Grand Masters, and thus answer some or all of the following questions:

 This book focuses on the Royal Arch, and is also available on Amazon.